JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 Validates the plugin project configuration:
 - The [`patchPluginXml.sinceBuild`](#patchPluginXml-sinceBuild) property can't be lower than the target IntelliJ Platform major version.
-- The Java/Kotlin `sourceCompatibility` and `targetCompatibility` properties should align Java versions required by [`patchPluginXml.sinceBuild`](#patchPluginXml-sinceBuild) and the currently used IntelliJ Platform.
+- The Java/Kotlin `sourceCompatibility` and `targetCompatibility` properties should be aligned with the Java versions required by [`patchPluginXml.sinceBuild`](#patchPluginXml-sinceBuild) and the currently used IntelliJ Platform.
-- The Kotlin API version should align the version required by [`patchPluginXml.sinceBuild`](#patchPluginXml-sinceBuild) and the currently used IntelliJ Platform.
+- The Kotlin API version should be aligned with the version required by [`patchPluginXml.sinceBuild`](#patchPluginXml-sinceBuild) and the currently used IntelliJ Platform.
 - The used IntelliJ Platform version should be higher than `2022.3` (`223.0`).
 - The dependency on the [](using_kotlin.md#kotlin-standard-library) should be excluded.
 - The Kotlin plugin in version `1.8.20` is not used with IntelliJ Platform Gradle Plugin due to the 'java.lang.OutOfMemoryError: Java heap space' exception.